00riddle00/json-schemas/README.md

-Model to JSON Schemas coversion for Python APIs
+MongoDB models conversion to JSON Schemas for Python APIs